 Disabilities can be visible or non-visible.
 Visible disabilities can be noticed by just looking at the person.
 For example, involuntary shaking or paralysis.
-Non-visible disabilities are not immediately noticeable, and it may affect the way people speak, hear, or think, and they are commonly misunderstood and overlooked.
+Non-visible disabilities are not immediately noticeable.
+They may affect the way people speak, hear, or think, and they are commonly misunderstood and overlooked.
 Some examples of non-visible disabilities are brain injuries, mental health conditions, chronic pain, hearing, and vision impairments, among others.

 The Code (section 10) defines 'disability' as:

-- 1. "any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device; - 2. a condition of mental impairment or a developmental disability; - 3. a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language; - 4. a mental disorder; or - 5. an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997."
+- 1. "Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device; - 2.
+A condition of mental impairment or a developmental disability; - 3.
+A learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language; - 4.
+A mental disorder - 5.
+An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997."